testbenchcc/copy-paste-move/readme.md

 ## Changelog
 - 2025-10-21: Add single-key support (`f1..f12`, navigation keys).
 Remove stray token at EOF in `main.py`.
 - 2025-10-21: Support multi-section CSVs separated by a blank row.

+## Issues to look into
+- Blank header cells collapse column alignment
+  When a header row is read, all empty cells are stripped out before parse_header runs.
+Later, data rows are truncated or padded to match the resulting token count.
+If someone intentionally leaves blank columns for spacing (e.g., to align with the UI), those blanks disappear, causing the subsequent data cells to shift left and feed the wrong actions.
+For example, a header like ["click_1", "", "text_2"] will be reduced to two tokens, so the third data value is lost and text_2 receives an empty string.